underscoren/barodocs/README.md

 Some of the game's xml files have syntax errors.
 The game's xml parser doesn't seem to mind but `xml-parser` will stop parsing without throwing errors.
 You'll have to fix them manually.
 Make sure to only modify the files you copied to the "build" folder, not the files in game itself as you won't be able to join any servers.

  - Content/Items/Containers/containers.xml:45 remove the `a` at the end
+ - Content/Items/Containers/containers.xml:475 remove the `\>` at the end

 ## TODO